Stein0827/theater-app/microservices/movies/README.md

 #### 2. Update Movie - PUT movies:4004/api/v1/movie
 ##### Description:
-Update the movie in the databse when given a valid Id
+Update the movie in the database when given a valid Id

 ##### Requests:
 ```js